-From smooth curves to modern angles, Pella of Terre Haute offers you a nearly unending amount of design options to create a personalized look.
-Specialty window styles add individuality and class to your home.
-And, they feature distinctive hardware inspired by fine homes everywhere.
+From seamless curves to modern angles, Pella of Terre Haute gives you a nearly endless amount of design choices to create a personalized look.
+Specialty window styles add individuality and elegance to your design.
+Plus, they feature distinctive hardware inspired by fine homes around the world.

-Specialty windows in the Pella® Architect Series® ReserveTM line are presented in a variety of exterior colors and wood finishes with a number of grille patterns for Terre Haute-area homeowners.
+Specialty windows in the Pella® Architect Series® ReserveTM line are presented in a number of exterior colors and wood finishes with a number of grille patterns for Terre Haute-area homeowners.

 Specialty Casement Windows

 French Casement Window

 French casement windows come with two sashes that crank open for dual ventilation and can offer you a wide-open view.
 Our foldaway casement cranks are able to stay clear of roomside window treatments, and both sashes firmly lock with a single handle.

 Push-out casement windows function with a turn of a handle and a light push.
 Our traditional-style, push-out casement windows come with wide, wood sash frames and historical stays that hold windows in the open position.
 The contemporary version is created with a narrower frame to match the style of the current windows types.